-The PPEH will host a public planning meeting on Thursday, April 14, from 10 a.m. to noon at Bartram’s Garden.
-Discussion will center on existing local organizations, programs and events that intersect with the river guides project, examples of successful urban waterway tours, and content for Lower Schuylkill River Guide tours.
+A series of planning meetings at Bartram’s Garden are being held with discussions centering on existing local organizations, programs and events that intersect with the river guides project, examples of successful urban waterway tours and content for Lower Schuylkill River Guide tours.

-“We’ve been working and collaborating on the river all year long,” Wiggin says.
+“We’ve been working and collaborating on the river all year long,” says Bethany Wiggin, an associate professor of German in the School of Arts & Sciences and founding director of the PPEH.
 “The experience of getting on the water—whether in Bartram’s public kayaks or in our public Lab at WetLand—has been absolutely central.”

 The project seeks to supplement a number of ongoing riverfront programs and projects underway at Bartram’s Garden.
-They include the PPEH Lab at WetLand, a public art project for “experiments in sustainability” based in a houseboat on the river.
-Participants at the planning meeting will have an opportunity to explore WetLand.
+They include the PPEH Lab at Wetland, a public art project for “experiments in sustainability” based in a houseboat on the river.

 Public access to the riverbanks has risen dramatically in recent years as efforts by the Schuylkill River Trail Council to connect the trail’s sections have flourished.
 Wiggin envisions the new tours evolving to build audiences that will grow over time, as well.